ArmaanjeetSandhu/recursivist/README.md

 pip install -e ".[dev]"
 ```

-Then run the tests with coverage reporting:
+Then run the tests with:

 ```bash
 pytest